Samonikli: 1964-1969

-However, in the late 1960s the audience's interest in their performances faded and the press described their sound as archaic.
-Pečjak left Samonikli, so the band turned towards polyphonic singing, and the group changed eight different drummers.
-They moved towards more contemporary repertoire, adding an organist to the band and including covers of The Jimi Hendrix Experience and other contemporary acts' songs into the set list.
+However, in the late 1960s the audience's interest in their performances faded, and the Yugoslav music press described their sound as archaic.
+The band turned towards polyphonic singing, and the group changed eight different drummers, before they were eventually joined by former Batali (Forget About It) drummer Slobodan "Dina" Matijević.
+They moved towards more contemporary repertoire, adding an organist and including covers of The Jimi Hendrix Experience and other contemporary rock acts' songs into the set list.
+Eventually, the band was joined by trombonist Aleksandar Marinković and saxophone player Karlo Krajp, including covers of popular soul songs into the set list.
+During the last period of their activity, they performed as a backing band for popular singers Bisera Veletanlić, Gordana Krisper, Miki Jevremović and others.
 In interviews, the band announced that they are working on the songs for their first official release; however, their efforts failed, and the band disbanded in 1969.

-Reunions
+Post breakup

-In December 1985, Samonikli reunited to play in Belgrade's Trade Union Hall, along with many other popular 1960s groups, at a commemorative concert marking the 25th anniversary of rock music in Belgrade.
+In December 1985, Samonikli reunited to play in Belgrade's Trade Union Hall, along with other popular 1960s groups, at a commemorative concert marking the 25th anniversary of rock music in Belgrade.
 In 2003, marking their 40th anniversary, Samonikli held a dance concert for their friends and fans at the Duga club in Belgrade, returning to their instrumental music.
 In 2005 and 2006 they held two dance concerts for their fans in Belgrade's Park restaurant.

+Marko Novaković died on 7 September 2010.
+Vukašin Veljković died on 29 January 2013.